TgoPedrosa/gtImageContent/README.md

 # gtImageContent
-get the image content or get document ROIs, using edges function
+get the image content or detect documents ROI, using edges and image processing

 ## Requirements
 - pip install numpy